Redth/ZXing.Net.Mobile/Details.md

    - Windows Phone: Dropped explicit support for WP7x (code is still there, but no binaries shipped)
    - Updated ZXing.NET version used
    - General performance enhancements and bug fixes

- - v1.3.7
-   - Android: Fixed scanner camera freezing after phone is locked
-   - iOS: Fixed possible NullReferenceException in ZXingViewController

- - v1.3.6
-   - Built for Xamarin 3.0 with async/await support
-   - iOS: Added PauseScanning and ResumeScanning options
-   - iOS: Added empty ctor to ZXingScannerView

- - v1.3.5
-   - Views for each Platform - Encapsulates scanner functionality in a reusable view
-    - iOS: ZXingScannerView as a UIView
-    - Android: ZXingScannerFragment as a Fragment
-    - Windows Phone: ZXingScannerControl as a UserControl
-   - Scanning logic improvements from ZXing.Net project
-   - Compiled against Xamarin Stable channel
-   - Performance improvements
-   - Bug fixes

- - v1.3.4
-   - iOS: Scanning Engine rebuilt to use AVCaptureSession
-   - iOS: ZXingScannerView inherits from UIView can now be used independently for advanced use cases
-   - Android: Fixed Torch bug on Android
-   - Android: Front Cameras now work in Sample by default
-   - Performance improvements

- - v1.3.3
-   - Fixed Android not scanning some barcodes in Portrait
-   - Fixed Android scanning very slowly
-   - Added to MobileBarcodeScanningOptions: IntervalBetweenAnalyzingFrames to configure how 'fast' frames from the live scanner view are analyzed in an attempt to decode barcodes

 ### Usage